-Non-Spinning Reserve Service (Non-Spin) Requirement Details
+Non-Spinning Reserve (Non-Spin) Requirement Details

 Introduction

-Non-Spinning Reserve Service (Non-Spin) consists of Generation Resources capable of being ramped to a specified output level within 30 minutes or Load Resources that are capable of being interrupted within 30 minutes and that are capable of running (or being interrupted) at a specified output level for at least one hour.
+Non-Spinning Reserve (Non-Spin) consists of Generation Resources capable of being ramped to a specified output level within 30 minutes or Load Resources that are capable of being interrupted within 30 minutes and that are capable of running (or being interrupted) at a specified output level for at least one hour.
 Non-Spin may be deployed to replace loss of generating capacity, to compensate for Load forecast and/or forecast uncertainty on days in which large amounts of reserve are not available online, to address the risk of net load ramp, or when there is a limited amount of capacity available for Security-Constrained Economic Dispatch (SCED).

 Historically, the need for Non-Spin has occurred during hot weather, during cold weather, during unexpected changes in weather or following large unit trips to replenish reserves.

 The periods when load is increasing and wind is decreasing requires other generation resources to increase output or come online quickly to compensate for the sudden net load increases.
 As a result, net load ramp risk should be accounted for in the determination of Non-Spin requirements.
 While net load forecast analysis may cover reserves required for forecast uncertainty, it may not necessarily cover exposure to the loss of generation and net load ramp risk.
-Due to this risk, it may be necessary for ERCOT to have additional reserves available during high risk using a variable percentile to protect against forecast uncertainty.
+Due to this risk, it may be necessary for ERCOT to have additional reserves available to protect against forecast uncertainty and Forced Outages of thermal Resources within an Operating Day.

 Examples of circumstances when Non-Spin has been used are: